Yoga and New Chapters

 New chapters seem to abound in life, and my yoga journey started as I was approaching midlife.
 In fact, I was finishing up my yoga teacher training in 2017 when I turned Fifty.

-Yoga has given me a new way to approach this change.
+Don’t you wish you could approach change with equanimity?
+Yoga is doing this for me – me a new way to approach this change.
 It helps me tune into what is important in life and be more open to change.
 I find I approach life with more openness and curiosity and less fear, less wish to control.
 This is especially true as I provide care for my mother, who is in her Nineties!
-I am more able to roll with things end enjoy her company.
-Yoga also helps me keep some equanimity as move through this phase of her life.
+I am more able to roll with things and enjoy her company.

 I can be excitable.
 I can feel an emotion igniting within me, and sometimes it can be hard to contain.
 Yoga helps keep me grounded and centered so that I can react in a more considered way.

-On top of all that, Yoga is giving me a way to keep my body humming and feeling strong.
+Yoga also gives me a way to keep my body humming and feeling strong.
 I originally came to yoga for its physical benefits.
 I had been very active into my teens but then it dropped off.
 I walked a lot, but that was it.
 In my mid forties, I came to realize that if I wanted to keep moving, I needed to keep using my body and help it stay fit and energized.
 That is why I first came to yoga.

 And I am enjoying seeing